Copas Family History

 – Innisfree farm, Little Kingshill, Buckinghamshire in 2015.

 Today Copas Farms is a modern diverse business, largely farming land within a 20 mile radius of Cookham.
-It is currently managed by James, who lives at Cockmarsh Farm in Cookham, and Richard, who lives at Chesham with his wife Charlotte and children Laura and George.
+It is currently managed by James, who lives at Cockmarsh Farm in Cookham, and Richard, who lives at Kingshill with his wife Charlotte and children Laura and George.
 Laura and George are the tenth generation from Richard Copus referred to above.